Cajoo promises grocery deliveries in 15 minutes – TechCrunch

 The startup wants to differentiate itself with a full-stack approach.
 Cajoo operates its own micro-fulfillment centers.
 It has its own inventory of products.
 It manages the fleet of delivery people as much as possible.
 And, of course, it sells directly to customers.

 Glovo offered grocery deliveries from your local grocery store.
 But the company pulled back from the French market a few weeks ago.
 It seems like it couldn’t generate big enough margins by buying from stores directly.
+In Spain, Glovo focuses on its own dark stores.

 On Cajoo, you’ll find anything you could find in a local grocery store — pasta, shampoo, candies, you name it.
 You’ll be able to order wine, beer and snack — Uber proved that it can be a lucrative segment with its acquisition of Drizly for $1.1 billion.